Do you have creative ideas on how we should collaborate with external parties or develop SLU collaboration in general?

 The maximum amount is SEK 100,000.
 The Council for External Collaboration will assess the applications and decide if they should be approved and whether to grant the full amount or parts of it.
 You can e.g. apply for funds to cover meetings and seminars related to your project/idea.

-However, only half of the requested amount may be used to pay salaries.
+Only half of the requested amount may be used to pay salaries.
+However, during the Covid-19 pandemic – primarily the 2021 spring semester – this criterion does not apply as meetings are expected to take place online.
 In addition to external parties, it is an advantage if the activity involves more than one faculty and more than one department per faculty.

 Initiatives that can be viewed as preparatory work to actual external collaboration, such as in-house collaboration training, may also be granted funds.
 Ideas that do not involve a lot of funds are also welcome.